google/zetasql/docs/one-pager.md

 **Description**

 An analytic function computes results over a group of rows.
-These functions can be used as analytic functions:
-[navigation functions][navigation-functions-reference],
-[numbering functions][numbering-functions-reference], and
-[aggregate analytic functions][aggregate-analytic-functions-reference]
+You can use the following syntax to build an analytic function:

 +  `analytic_function_name`: The function that performs an analytic operation.
-   For example, the numbering function RANK() could be used here.
+   For example, the numbering function `RANK()` could be used here.
 +  `argument_list`: Arguments that are specific to the analytic function.
    Some functions have them, some do not.
 +  `OVER`: Keyword required in the analytic function syntax preceding the [`OVER` clause][over-clause-def].
++  [`over_clause`][over-clause-def]: References a window that defines a group of rows in a table upon which to use an analytic function.
++  [`window_specification`][window-specs-def]: Defines the specifications for
+   the window.
++  [`window_frame_clause`][window-frame-clause-def]: Defines the window frame
+   for the window.
++  [`rows_range`][window-frame-clause-def]: Defines the physical rows or a logical range for a window frame.

 **Notes**

-+  An analytic function can appear as a scalar expression operand in two places in the query:
+An analytic function can appear as a scalar expression operand in two places in the query:

    +  The `SELECT` list.
-If the analytic function appears in the `SELECT` list, its argument list and `OVER` clause cannot refer to aliases introduced in the same SELECT list.
+If the analytic function appears in the `SELECT` list, its argument list and `OVER` clause can't refer to aliases introduced in the same SELECT list.
    +  The `ORDER BY` clause.
 If the analytic function appears in the `ORDER BY` clause of the query, its argument list can refer to `SELECT` list aliases.

-+  An analytic function cannot refer to another analytic function in its argument list or its `OVER` clause, even indirectly through an alias.
+An analytic function can't refer to another analytic function in its argument list or its `OVER` clause, even indirectly through an alias.

-+  An analytic function is evaluated after aggregation.
+An analytic function is evaluated after aggregation.
 For example, the `GROUP BY` clause and non-analytic aggregate functions are evaluated first.
 Because aggregate functions are evaluated before analytic functions, aggregate functions can be used as input operands to analytic functions.

 **Returns**